prateektiwari14/Azure-DevOps-Docker-Image/README.md

 ```
 docker pull prateektiwari14/azuredevops
 ```
+Alternatively, you can download the Dockerfile and shell script to customize and make your image.

 ## Environment variables to be used:
 AZP_URL: The URL of the Azure DevOps or Azure DevOps Server instance. (e.g. https://dev.azure.com/{organization}) <br>